Delta Romeo, LLC. A 1-family,

 signal.
 Having said that, the stark reality is I get more

-requests than I can respond to.
+emails than I can respond to.
 It's an uncomfortable

 feeling that I never get used to, knowing that if I typed and talked